Akram1234/p2p_current_project/README.md

 - **Mobile View**: A compact, card-based layout for mobile devices.
 - **Desktop View**: A table-based layout for larger screens.

-### 5. **Server-Side API**
-- **Group Payment API**: A dedicated API endpoint to handle group payment submissions.
-  - Processes payments and stores them in the system.
-- **Payment Data Fetching**: Server-side logic to fetch and filter payment data based on user queries and date ranges.

 ---

 ## Author